CyR1en/Minecordbot-v0-obsolete/README.md

  * ~!mcmd [command] - Do a minecraft command from discord.
  * ~!info - Know more information about the bot.
  * ~!shutdown - Shutdown the bot.
+ * ~!setexecutor [executor] - sets the executor for the bot.
+ * ~!invite - sends you the Oauth2 link to add the bot easily to a server.
+ * ~!textchannel - text channel commands.
+      - ~!textchannel [add:remove] [text channel id] - add or remove binded text channel.
+      - ~!textchannel [list] - list all binded channel.
  * _More commands to come_.

 **Minecraft Commands**